-- (i) a bond or GDR; - (ii) a RDB of an Indian company; - (iii) a derivative; - (iv) a foreign currency denominated bond 112; - (v) a unit of a MFs; - (vi) a unit of a business trust (REIT/InvIT) 1120; - (vii) a foreign currency denominated equity shares of a company; - (viii) a unit of AIF; - (ix) other securities as may be notified by the government in this behalf, made by a non-resident on a RSE located in any IFSC and where the consideration for such transaction is paid or payable in foreign currency Errorl Bookmark not defined., is not considered as a t ransfer and as a result, the capital gains earned by a non-resident from the transfer of any assets mentioned above would be exempt from capital gains tax in India. - The CBDT has prescibed the rules and conditions to be adhered for tax exemption of income of a non-resident from non-deliverable forward contracts.
-Key conditions are as follows: - (i) the non-deliverable forward contract should be entered into by the non-resident with an offshore banking unit (OBU) in the IFSC and registered with the IFSC Authority; and - (ii) such contract is not entered into by the non-resident through or on behalf of its permanent establishment in India The OBU shall ensure that this condition is observed. - There are exemption for certain income earned by Category-III AIF, unitholders of Category-III AIF and relocation of offshore funds in IFSC: - The Act provides an exemption to income accrued or arisen from or received by a Category-III AIF located in IFSC and all units of which are held by non-residents in respect of the following: - (i) Transfer of specified capital asset as specified above (points (i) to (ix) ) of the IT Act, on a recognized stock exchange located in the IFSC where the consideration of such transaction is paid/payable in convertible foreign currency; or - (ii) Transfer of securities (other than shares in a company resident in India 113); or - (iii) Income from securities issued by a non-resident (not being a permanent establishment of a non-resident in India) where such income does not accrue/ arise in India; or - (iv) Income from securitisation trust which is chargeable under the head ' profits and gains from business or profession'. - Exemption and benefits to unitholders (being non-residents) of Category-III AIF - (i) The IT Act exempts income accruing or arising to or received by a unitholder from Category-III AIF located in IFSC: - (ii) Additionally, the distribution of income to the unitholders is not subject to tax withholding;
+- (i) a bond or GDR;

+- (ii) a RDB of an Indian company;

+- (iii) a derivative;

+- (iv) a foreign currency denominated bond113;

+- (v) a unit of a MFs20;

+- (vi) a unit of a business trust (REIT/ InvIT) 1130;

+- (vii) a foreign currency denominated equity shares of a company1130;

+- (viii) a unit of AIF1130;

+- (ix) other securities as may be notified by the government in this behalf,

+- The CBDT has prescibed the rules and conditions to be adhered for tax exemption of income of a non-resident from non-deliverable forward contracts.
+Key conditions are as follows : - (i) the non-deliverable forward contract should be entered into by the non-resident with an offshore banking unit (OBU) in the IFSC and registered with the IFSC Authority; and - (ii) such contract is not entered into by the non-resident through or on behalf of its permanent establishment in India The OBU shall ensure that this condition is observed. - There are exemption for certain income earned by Category-III AIF, unitholders of Category-III AIF and relocation of offshore funds in IFSC: - The Act provides an exemption to income accrued or arisen from or received by a Category-III AIF located in IFSC and all units of which are held by non-residents in respect of the following: - (i) Transfer of specified capital asset as specified above (points (i) to (ix)) of the IT Act, on a recognized stock exchange located in the IFSC where the consideration of such transaction is paid/ payable in convertible foreign currency; or - (ii) Transfer of securities (other than shares in a company resident in India114); or - (iii) Income from securities issued by a non-resident (not being a permanent establishment of a non-resident in India) where such income does not accrue/ arise in India; or - (iv) Income from securitisation trust which is chargeable under the head ' profits and gains from business or profession'. - Exemption and benefits to unitholders (being non-residents) of Category-III AIF - (i) The IT Act exempts income accruing or arising to or received by a unitholder from Category-III AIF located in IFSC; - (ii) Additionally, the distribution of income to the unitholders is not subject to tax withholding;